Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Phishing scams are one of the most common forms of cyber fraud.
 They work by tricking individuals into giving away private information.
 For example, scammers might send an email that looks like it’s from your bank or a business you’ve recently been in contact with.
 These emails might include a link that, once clicked upon, will install a virus on your device that can gather personal data.

+As noted above, these can be very convincing.
+Gone are the days of easy giveaways, such as typos.
 Be wary of phishing scams, and never open links in email or text if you aren’t 100% sure of their origin.
-Remember, you can always call your bank, or other places of business, if you suspect a phishing scam, and they can let you know whether or not they sent the email.
+Remember, you can always call your bank or other places of business, and should do so if you suspect a phishing scam.
+They can let you know whether or not they sent the email.

 8. Always Log Out

 When you’re done using your mobile banking app, be sure to log out to protect your information.
-Luckily, many banking apps will do this for you automatically.
+Luckily, many banking apps will do this for you automatically; say, after you monitor your checking account to make sure the balance isn’t too low.
 That said, you also may want to log out of any app that might contain personal information, such as your email, social media, or mobile wallet, when you’re done using them.
-If your phone were to get lost or stolen, you’d want to make it as difficult as possible for bad actors to access this information.
+If your phone got lost or stolen, you’d want to make it as difficult as possible for criminals to access this information.

 Mobile Banking Safety Measures

 Using these measures is also an effort to protect themselves from cyber threats.
-Under the Federal Reserve’s Regulation E, consumers are only liable for the first $50 lost due to unauthorized access to their account, as long as they report the activity in a timely manner.
+Under the Federal Reserve’s Regulation E, consumers are only liable for the first $50 lost due to unauthorized access to their account, as long as they report the activity within two days.
 Their bank is responsible for any loss over that amount.

-If you’re unsure what measures your bank takes to protect your data, it’s reasonable to ask the question.
+If you’re unsure what measures your bank takes to protect your data, it’s reasonable to ask for more information.
 If you’re not satisfied with the answer, you may consider exploring other options.

 The Takeaway

 As you can see, banks make an effort to make mobile banking safe.
 Plus, you can take additional steps yourself to further ensure mobile banking security, such as creating a strong password, using your bank’s official app, and keeping an eye out for any phishing attempts.
-When you’re choosing a bank, however, it’s still important to consider what security measures it has in place.
+When you’re choosing a bank, however, it’s still important to consider what security measures it has in place, along with other features such as fees and interest rates.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.